tisc9037/GenomeAnalysis_2026/README.md

 ## Data constancy and needs
-I will primarily work with raw sequencing reads and the files generated throughout their downstream analysis.
-This includes PacBio reads for genome assembly, with optional Illumina and Nanopore reads for hybrid assembly approaches, as well as RNA-seq and Tn-seq FASTQ files.
-During processing, I will also generate intermediate files such as SAM/BAM alignments, count tables, and final outputs including genome assemblies, annotations, and differential expression results.
-Data types
-•	PacBio long reads for the primary genome assembly
-•	Illumina short reads and Nanopore long reads for supplementary hybrid assembly
-•	RNA-seq reads for gene expression analysis
-•	Tn-seq reads for essential gene and fitness analyses
-•	Reference outputs including genome FASTA files, GFF annotations, BAM files, count matrices, and result tables Storage requirements
-It is difficult to provide a precise estimate before knowing the actual sequencing depth, but storage demands are typically driven more by the raw FASTQ files and intermediate BAM files than by the final result tables.
-For bacterial RNA-seq experiments, compressed FASTQ files are often on the order of several gigabytes.
-Similarly, a PacBio HiFi dataset for a microbial genome can also be substantial, although it generally remains considerably smaller than datasets generated for typical human sequencing studies.

 ### Data orginization
 I personally like a lot of folders with clear separations between analysis.
 And old versions backed up in a different folder then the up-to-date files.
 Furthermore a GitHub depository will be used for additional version control.